The Bankrate promise

 In addition to the major credit card issuers, you can shop at airline credit card portals to earn frequent flyer miles.
 Here are some of the most popular ones:

-Even better, if you can activate or add Amex, Chase or Capital One offers to your card, you may be able to stack those earnings for even more benefit, getting cash back, credit card points and airline miles just by doing holiday shopping or making other purchases you’d already be doing anyway.
+Even better, if you can activate or add Amex, Chase or Capital One offers to your card, you may be able to stack those earnings for even more benefit, getting cash back, credit card points and airline miles just by making regular, planned purchases.

 Additional credit card shopping hacks